cbass2404/wctrl-auto-ab-detent-ratio/README.md

 > `lib` folder with the code that owns it, and hand edits are an easy way to end up with
 > a file the tool cannot read.
 >
-> A ratio that is not a whole number from 0 to 100 — negative, over 100, fractional,
+> A ratio that is not a whole number from 0 to 100, negative, over 100, fractional,
-> missing or not a number at all — is **ignored rather than guessed at**, because the
+> missing or not a number at all, is **ignored rather than guessed at**, because the
 > throttle will not accept it.
 The editor leaves that row out of the table and says which
 > ones it dropped; the helper skips it and logs it, keeping the rest of your table.
 Saving
 > from the editor removes the ignored rows from `config.json`.

 ### 4. Per-aircraft DCS settings

 Most aircraft need nothing here.
-The **F-14 is the exception** — Heatblur implements its own detent handling, so DCS needs to agree with your throttle.
+The **F-14 is the exception**, Heatblur implements its own detent handling, so DCS needs to agree with your throttle.

 In DCS: **Options → Controls → F-14B → Special** tab: